anon272/Dear-Reader/README.md

 me... at least I would hope, it's just not something I feel ready for just yet.
 And while I know this is hidden, to anyone that finds this, this is who I am, but it also doesn't define me.

-...Ever since I've started to actually embrace my secret, I've become happier and more positive about myself and it's a feeling like no other to be happy with who you are and not have to cover your tracks and actually be able to talk about it with other people.
+Ever since I've started to actually embrace my secret, I've become happier and more positive about myself and it's a feeling like no other to be happy with who you are and not have to cover your tracks and actually be able to talk about it with other people.
 And my message to others in similar situations would be: Take your time and just try embracing it for a little even if it's not around other people.
 The first person that has to accept and embrace it